stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 ## Motivation

-In the following code, we want to iterate through the children of the first child with name “status” of an XML element (using [this library](https://github.com/stefanspringer1/SwiftXML), but the example should be very clear and also easily generalizable):
+In the following code, we want to iterate through the children of the first child with name “status” of an XML element (using [this library](https://github.com/stefanspringer1/SwiftXML), which is an appropriate real use case, but the example should be very clear and also easily generalizable):

 ```Swift
 myElement.children("status").first?.children.forEach { element in … }